GoogleChrome/web.dev/content/fast/minify-css/index.md

 # Minify CSS

-CSS files can contain unnecessary characters, such as comments, whitespaces, and indentation.
-In production versions of the sites, these bytes can be safely removed, in order to reduce file sizes, without affecting how the browser processes the styles.
-We call this technique **minification**.
+CSS files can contain unnecessary characters, such as comments, whitespaces, and indentation, but, once in production, these bytes can be safely removed, in order to reduce file sizes, without affecting how the browser processes the styles.
+This technique is called **minification**.

 ## Loading unminified CSS